Introduction to Linux

 As we know, performance, cost, and resiliency are some of the major benefits of RAID among others; by adding multiple drives together RAID can improve the work of a single drive, increase computer speed and reliability after a failure, depending on the configuration.

 Although nested RAID levels are higher expensive to implement than traditional levels (because of more number of the disks and cost per GB is higher) in spite of its cost, nested RAID is getting more popular as it helps to overcome some of the reliability issues associated with standard RAID levels.

 RAID is a technology that is basically used to increase performance and also for the reliability of data by additional storage.
 So, we can say that RAID is used when we need some excellent performance of the server system.

 How this technology will help you in career growth?

 In this article, we discussed basically the RAID technology and its implementation in the Linux platform.
-The idea why RAID is used and the feasibility of the same.
+The idea of why RAID is used and the feasibility of the same.
 RAID, still remains the ingrained part of data storage technology and the major technology vendors such as IBM, Intel, Dell, etc. still release RAID products.
 For eg., IBM Distributed RAID with spectrum Virtualize V7.6, NetApp ONTAP.

 This has been a guide to What is a Raid in Linux.
-Here we discuss the scope, skills, career growth and advantages of a Raid in Linux You can also go through our other suggested articles to learn more –
+Here we discuss the scope, skills, career growth, and advantages of a Raid in Linux You can also go through our other suggested articles to learn more –